Looking to Attend?

 GENERAL INFORMATION on the NATIONALS

 The NHSDTC competition is really many competitions wrapped into one amazing weekend.
 There is literally something for every school looking to attend!
 Day one of the event on Friday features the CHALLENGE LEVEL COMPETITION for drill teams who are newer or far less competitive.
-Also, schools looking to attend with just a color guard do so in the Open Level Color Guard competition also held on Friday.
+Also, schools looking to attend with just a color guard do so in the Open Level Color Guard competition HELD IN 2018 AND BEYOND ON SATURDAY of the competition weekend.
 As the title suggests, color guards of all abilities compete together in this patriotic display of color guard excellence.
+And if drill is only part of your awesome program, schools are encouraged to look at bringing an ATHLETIC or FITNESS TEAM to the NATIONAL JROTC FITNESS CHALLENGE listed below.

-Day Two of the event begins the Masters Level competition for teams with lightweight rifles or armed teams with large female numbers on the floor, as well as all of the finest armed and unarmed teams competing together in their own competition divisions.
-Literally scores and scores of amazing performances are seen by the thousands of spectators at all levels of competition in all corners of the building during the 2-day event!
+The Masters Level competition for teams with lightweight rifles or armed teams with large coed/female numbers on the floor, as well as all of the finest DEMIL armed and unarmed teams competing together in their own competition divisions beginning Saturday.
+Literally scores and scores of amazing performances are seen by the thousands of spectators at all levels of competition in all corners of the building during the 2-day Masters Level event!
 Also held on Day Two of the weekend is the Unarmed Dual Exhibition competition.
 All solo & dual events during the Nationals maintain competitors from competing schools, as well as independent competitors traveling from everywhere in a "stand alone" fashion giving these event a hugely talented pool of competitors.
 Lastly on Day Two, the World Drill Championships are held on the main floor of the Nationals.
 This event generally features post high school, professional drillers competing for prize money in both the solo exhibition arena, as well as the "Special" Category (for groups of 2-4 competitors.
-Also held just outside the doors of the Ocean Center Arena on the beach is the inaugural National JROTC Fitness Challenge Championships This competition is held during the Nationals weekend.
+Also held just outside the doors of the Ocean Center Arena a few blocks away on the beach is the inaugural National JROTC Fitness Challenge Championships This competition is held during the Nationals weekend.
 This one-day competition will have schools competing in arduous team tasks to best test their strength, strategy, stamina and overall fitness!
 We expect to have several schools competing in both the drill part of the Nationals as well as the Fitness competition and the schedules will allow for just that!
 Check the website for details on how your school can enter this exciting competition.

 The Daytona Beach Ocean Center Arena and Conference Center provides the perfect backdrop for this National Championships competition.
 Great judges, oceanfront hotels and warm tropical weather give the Nationals the first-class atmosphere that all of the attendees deserve.
 Invitations for all schools to attend the Nationals are mailed annually in late September within DrillNATION Magazine.
 Along with interesting articles, scores, pictures and final standings from the most recently completed National High School Drill Team Championships competition, the magazine contains the Official Invitation for your school to enter this prestigious, world-renowned drill and ceremony spectacular that school year!